zeroc-ice/ice/ruby/README.md

 installation's root directory.
 The subdirectory `<prefix>/ruby` is created as a copy of the local `ruby` directory and contains the Ice for Ruby extension library as well as Ruby source code.
-Using this installation method requires that you modify your environment as described in *Using Ice for Ruby* below.
+Using this installation method requires that you modify your environment as described in *Configuring your Environment for Ruby* below.

 Another option is to copy the contents of the local `ruby` directory to your Ruby installation's `site_ruby` directory.
 For example, if you installed Ruby